Akvavit: Production

-The Danish distillery Aalborg makes an akvavit distilled with amber which imparts a pine-like citrusy note.
+The Danish distillery Aalborg makes an akvavit distilled with amber, which imparts a pine-like citrusy note.
 The Aalborg brand is now produced in Norway by Arcus Group.

 The recipes and flavours differ between brands, with each brand's unique characteristics coming from distillation methods and supporting botanicals in their blends.
-Un-aged Akvavit is clear while aged Akvavit typically has a pale straw to golden hue depending on how long it has been aged in oak casks (most common in Norway) or the amount of colorant used.
-Normally, a darker color suggests a higher age or the use of young casks, though artificial caramel colouring and infusing fruits or botanicals for color and flavor is permitted before bottling.
+Un-aged Akvavit is clear, while aged Akvavit typically has a pale straw-to-golden hue, depending on how long it has been aged in oak casks (most common in Norway) or the amount of colourant used.
+Normally, a darker colour suggests a higher age or the use of young casks, although artificial caramel colouring and infusing fruits or botanicals for colour and flavour are permitted before bottling.
 Clear akvavit is often called taffel, meaning table aquavit.
-Taffel aquavit is typically aged in old casks that do not colour the finished spirit or it is not aged at all.
+Taffel aquavit is typically aged in old casks that do not colour the finished spirit, or it is not aged at all.

 Origin and traditional variants

-The earliest known reference to "aquavit" is found in a 1531 letter from the Danish Lord of Bergenshus castle, Eske Bille to Olav Engelbrektsson, the last Roman Catholic Archbishop of Norway.
-The letter, dated April 13, accompanying a package, offers the archbishop "some water which is called Aqua Vite and is a help for all sort of illness which a man can have both internally and externally".
+The earliest known reference to "aquavit" is found in a 1531 letter from the Lord of Bergenshus castle, (Norway) Eske Bille, to Olav Engelbrektsson, the last Roman Catholic Archbishop of Norway.
+The letter, dated April 13 and accompanying a package, offers the archbishop "some water which is called Aqua Vite and is a help for all sort of illness which a man can have both internally and externally".

 While this claim for the medicinal properties of the drink may be rather inflated, aquavit is popularly believed to ease the digestion of rich foods.
+In Norway, it is drunk at celebrations, particularly Christmas, Easter, or May 17 (Norwegian Constitution Day).
 In Denmark, it is traditionally associated with Christmas and Easter lunches.
-In Norway, it is drunk at celebrations, particularly Christmas, Easter or May 17 (Norwegian Constitution Day).
 In Sweden, it is a staple of the traditional midsummer celebrations dinner, usually drunk while singing one of many drinking songs.
-It is usually drunk as snaps during meals, especially during the appetizer course – along with pickled herring, crayfish, lutefisk or smoked fish.
+It is usually drunk as snaps during meals, especially during the appetizer course — along with pickled herring, crayfish, lutefisk, or smoked fish.
 In this regard, it is popularly quipped that aquavit helps the fish swim down to the stomach.

-It is also a regular on the traditional Norwegian Christmas meals, including roasted rib of pork and rib of lamb (pinnekjøtt).
+It is also a regular in traditional Norwegian Christmas meals, including roasted rib of pork and rib of lamb (pinnekjøtt).
 The spices and the alcohol are said to help digest the meal, which is very rich in fat.